xizhen-cai/sample_project/docs/data.md

 ---
 layout: default   # This tells Jekyll to use the default layout (from the theme)
-title: "1.
-Data Description" # Title of the page
+title: "Data Description" # Title of the page
 ---

 # Data Description